Joshua-Tucker/project-game/README.md

 if clicked on column a, go to the next availble white spaced background(and fill that) starting from the bottom

 if ("click" .classList[1]==A) for loop => if (!white move on to next one else white background=> change color

+IDEAS FOR DECLARING WINNER

+If i change the loop to check the +1-4 after index when it gets to the last line it thows an error for columns and spills over to the next one so if there were 3 on top of column a and 1 on bottom of column b it still results in a win
+With the rows it throws an error with the top roght corner and depends on how you click the tiles, which then doesnt shopw a win even if it is.
+This moving container that i need to create only needs to check columns [0]+4, [1]+4, [2]+4 and rows [0]+4, [6]+4, [12]+4, [18]+4 and be able to move along their respective axis